d4n3sh/thedaneshproject/content/posts/2009-02-12-ubuntu-cheat-sheet-by-fosswire.md

 Another good starter cheat sheet for all you Ubuntu newbies out there.
 If you missed it, the Linux cheat sheet is also available [here][2].

-I&#8217;m new to Ubuntu myself so this comes in real handy for me.
+I'm new to Ubuntu myself so this comes in real handy for me.

 Download the PDF from [here][3] or [here][1].